bluebird75/winpdb/README.rst

 -  MacOs is probably working but not tested

 To run Winpdb Reborn:

--  CPython 2.6 or 2.7
+- CPython 2.6 or 2.7 and WxPython 3
--  For the GUI: WxPython 3
+- or CPython 3.2 or above and WxPython 4

 Note that running Winpdb with PyPy is possible, by launching rpdb2.py with pypy and using the winpdb GUI to connect to it.